eudaimonia12/Animat-2/README.md

 - **Behavior:**
   - Sensor signals are transformed into wheel speeds via a set of genetically-encoded transfer functions (sensorimotor links).
   - The animat moves according to the difference in wheel speeds.
-  - If stuck (not moving for 30 steps), the animat will reorient toward the nearest food or water source.
+  - If stuck (not moving for 30 steps), the animat will reorient randomly.
   - If two animats collide, both lose battery.

 ## Genetic Algorithm